Our Vision

 Outdoor Play Canada is a national organization that brings together advocates, practitioners, researchers and partner organizations to promote, protect, and preserve access to play in nature and the outdoors for all people living in Canada.
 Outdoor Play Canada provides leadership to galvanize the outdoor play movement across Canada to promote the health and wellness of Canadians and the environments in which we live.

-We have a strong commitment to promoting and supporting equity, diversity, and inclusion (EDI) efforts in outdoor play.
-We commit to applying an EDI lens and a continuous improvement approach to our work.
+We commit to promoting, supporting, and applying an equity, diversity, inclusion, and indigeneity (EDII) lens and a continuous improvement approach to our work.
 This is in alignment with the action items identified within the Outdoor Play in Canada: 2021 State of the Sector Report priority on Advocating for Equity, Diversity, and Inclusion in Outdoor Play.

 Bio